 This time I looked into it more.
 I had several phone and email conversations with my York rep to explain the problem, show them pics and even a video.
 Clearly it was an oversight.
 They must have forgotten to apply more layers over the logo.
-Their yorkbarbell.com (US) website doesn’t mention how much it’s sealed over, but their yorkfitness.com (UK) website says:
+Their yorkbarbell.com (US) website doesn’t mention how much it’s sealed over, but their yorkfitness.com (UK) website in the past said:

 The way you do it sucks!
 One layer doesn’t do jack!

 York Barbell has been around since 1932.
 They’ve been making platforms and other stuff for longer than any other gym equipment company still in existence.

 After several decades at it, they should be making the best platforms in the world by now, right?